Indiana Landlord-Tenant Law Guide

 Limit: No statutory limit on security deposit amounts.

-Return Period: 45 days after tenant vacates.
-Must provide itemized statement of any deductions.
-If landlord fails to comply, tenant may recover deposit plus damages.
+Return Period: 45 days after tenant vacates and provides a forwarding address.
+Must provide an itemized statement for deductions.
+Noncompliance can expose the landlord to the deposit plus attorney fees.

 Rent Increases